 - Imputed: Sorts location preference of traveler, i.e. city vs. local town

 By layering the above types of data, Airbnb can improve the types of travel recommendations it provides when customers search their platform, including factors like proximity to attractions, types of amenities, and more.

 Airbnb uses their 11 petabytes of data to help hosts as well.
 Through machine learning, Airbnb lets hosts know which calendar dates are likely to be booked at their current price as well as which dates may not be booked, so they can receive more dynamic pricing suggestions.
 This, in turn, helps hosts understand when to make changes to their pricing around big events (think, SXSW in Austin or New Year’s Eve in NYC) and can also help them earn more money in the long run.

 Airbnb also conducts “experiments,” or, A/B tests, on their product to ensure constant improvement.
 That said, it can be difficult to tell the exact impact of a particular product change since, as Neil Patel explains, there are several aspects of how Airbnb works that “make it more involved than simply changing the color of a button and measuring what happens.”
 Patel continues,

 Users can browse Airbnb whether they’re logged in or not.
 This can make it a challenge to tie actions to a particular user.
 It’s also possible for them to browse on their mobile device, then come home and complete the booking process on their home computer.
 Furthermore, a successful booking may depend on the guest’s request and how responsive the host is–things that are beyond Airbnb’s control.

-Data isn’t a magic Band Aid that will solve all your brand’s problems.
-Even Airbnb, struggles with optimizing for things like cross-channel browsing or host responsiveness.
-But, using data to provide stand out customer experiences can get easier as long as you have the right tools to streamline your data and analyze it holistically.
+Data isn’t a magic band aid that will solve all your brand’s problems.
+Even Airbnb struggles with optimizing for things like cross-channel browsing or host responsiveness.
+But, using data to provide stand out customer experiences can get easier as long as you have the right tools analyze it holistically.

 How Lineate Can Help